kristoferek/todo-list-app/docs/index.md

 ***Pros (+)***
 - ready to use and sophisticated solution.
-- It has plenty of usefull functionalities and custom design
+- It has plenty of useful functionalities and custom design
-- It uses number of well optimised images for better user experience and well optimized css
+- It uses number of well optimized images for better user experience and well optimized css
 - Well supported

 ***Cons (-)***
 - Loading time
-- Memory consumtion
+- Memory consumption
-- Overal performace strongly influenced by internal javascript
+- Overall performance strongly influenced by internal JavaScript
 - Number of third party scripts requests before and after DOM loaded
 - Commercial that delays loading and increases data transfer
 - large number of global variables